RacoonsInATrenchcoat/DinoDash/README.md

     When running "npm run dev", Vite compiles src/ into a working React app.

 Use "tree /F > structure.txt" to save a file structure map!

+CRUD with Firebase by using "addDoc" and "SetDoc":
+    AddDoc creates a random ID for the new item.
+    SetDoc creates a fixed document ID (like using the username as the key). updateDoc & deleteDoc work similar (by using specific ID).